Amionx raises funds to build lithium-ion batteries that don’t blow up

 Amionx has raised a round of funding to build safe lithium-ion batteries.
 These are the kind that don’t blow up.

-That’s a good thing as many of us remember stories of batteries exploding or catching fire over the years.
+That’s a good thing, as many of us remember stories of batteries exploding or catching fire over the years.
 And this technology, dubbed SafeCore, came from military roots where the idea was to make batteries that did not explode when hit by a bullet.

 This is still an issue, as GM announced in September that it had to recall every Chevy Bolt EV and EUV model because the defective lithium-ion batteries were in danger of catching fire.